 The Master of Arts in Biblical Languages (MABL) provides students with a concentrated and intensive program of study in biblical languages and related fields.
-The MABL is designed for those students having an undergraduate major in biblical languages or those students having completed at least 4 semesters of one major biblical language and at least 2 semesters of the other major biblical language.
-The MABL program requires 30 hours of course work.
+The "Entering Standing" program is designed for those students who do not have an undergraduate major in biblical languages or those who have not completed at least six semester hours of Greek and six semester hours of Hebrew.
+The "Advanced Standing" program is designed for those students who have an undergraduate major in biblical languages or those who have completed at least six semester hours of Greek and six semester hours of Hebrew.
+The "Entering Standing" program requires 42 hours of course work.
+The "Advanced Standing" program requires 30 hours of course work.